 I'm a natural entrepreneur and analysis enthusiast.
 I sold homemade bread in college.
-I'm a Culinary Institute of America dropout.
+I'm a Culinary Institute of America dropout with an MA in Food Studies from NYU.

-I studied Din Tai Fung's international branding (and wrote an academic paper on food and the Game of Thrones fandom) in grad school and have written for Forbes, Vice, Eater, Food & Wine, Majuscule, and Literary Hub about food, stories, and the human condition.
-My essay “On Colonial Nostalgia and Food in Fantasy Writing,” was listed as notable in Best American Food Writing 2021.
+I have written for Forbes, Vice, Eater, Food & Wine, Majuscule, and Literary Hub about food, stories, and the human condition.
+My essay, “On Colonial Nostalgia and Food in Fantasy Writing,” was listed as notable in Best American Food Writing 2021.
 I’ve had dinner with Steve Buscemi, I’m a former LARP kid, and I have a garlic tattoo.

 I grew up in the vast urban sprawl of LA and found myself in the icy embrace of Beloit, Wisconsin for college.
 Then, I went to culinary school for a month, dropped out, and moved to Manhattan for grad school at NYU, after which I was the Editorial Director of a startup called Dorsia.io (yes, it was named after the restaurant from American Psycho.)